UPPS 04.04.03 - Staff Employment

 These positions are subject to the regular new position audit procedures found in UPPS No. 04.04.11, University Classification and Compensation.

-These positions are subject to the performance appraisal process found in UPPS No. 04.04.20, Staff Performance Appraisal Policy, as well as all other university policies and procedures.
+These positions are subject to the performance appraisal process found in UPPS No. 04.04.20, Staff Performance Management System, as well as all other university policies and procedures.

-The hiring manager may post these positions with a shortened five-day timeframe, but must follow the normal selection and hiring process with the approval of the Office of Equity and Access.
+The hiring manager may post these positions with a shortened five-day time frame but must follow the normal selection and hiring process with the approval of the equity reviewer.

 These positions will serve non-permanent, fixed-term, 12-month renewable appointments, renewable in 12-month increments with a maximum of 60 months total.